chenbobby/cutiepy/cutiepy_website/docs/index.md

 ## What is CutiePy?

-CutiePy is a **fully-featured job queue for Python workloads**.
+CutiePy is an **open source, fully-featured job queue for Python workloads**.

-CutiePy also ships with a **real-time monitoring dashboard** to help you track your jobs and workers.
+CutiePy ships with a **real-time monitoring dashboard** to help you track your jobs and workers.

 ![CutiePy UI Screenshot](#TODO)